pairinteraction/pairinteraction/docs/installation/installation.rst

 .. code-block:: bash

-    # print the current version of the pairinteraction library
+    # print the current version of the PairInteraction library
     pairinteraction --version

     # run a module test to check if everything is working correctly